ClockworkPiFans/manual/README.md

 # manual
-A manual website made with mkdocs-material.
+A manual website made with vuepress(v2).